 The Phantom of the Opera

-Dir: Rupert Julian | USA | 1925 | 77 mins | Cert.
+Dir: Rupert Julian | USA | 1925 | 78 mins | Cert.
 PG

 Film critic Roger Ebert said in 2004 that “it has always been a question whether The Phantom of the Opera is a great film, or only a great spectacle.”
 Either way, to see this film in 1925 was a truly shocking experience.
-Fast-moving and exciting, the film is a dramatic tale of obsession, kidnap, murder and revenge, beautifully tinted throughout and featuring an impressive sequence of early Technicolor as the Phantom appears at a Masked Ball.
+Fast-moving and exciting, the film is a dramatic tale of obsession, kidnap, murder and revenge, beautifully tinted throughout and featuring an impressive sequence of early Technicolor as the Phantom appears at a masked ball.

 This is the original film version of Phantom which inspired numerous remakes.
 It was a critical and commercial success upon release, as these press quotes from the time contest: an “ultra fantastic melodrama” (New York Times); “produced on a stupendous scale” (Moving Picture World); “probably the greatest inducement to nightmare that has yet been screened” (Variety)